serenity-is/docs/tutorials/movies/adding_a_movie_kind_field.md

 As we didn't add it while creating the Movie table, now we'll write another migration to add it to our database.

+> Don't modify to existing migrations, they won't run again.

 Create another migration file under *Modules/Common/Migrations/DefaultDB/ DefaultDB_20160519_145500_MovieKind.cs*:

 ```cs